Toddler’s Port Wine Stains Inspire ‘Purple Polka Dot’ Procession, Pride

 Early action, especially within a child’s first year of life, is key to reducing the presence of a port wine stain, says Orringer.

-Meghana, now 2 years old, visits the University of Michigan C.S.
+Since two years-old, Meghana has visited the University of Michigan’s C.S.
 Mott Children’s Hospital about every six to eight weeks for therapeutic sessions with a device known as a pulsed-dye laser.

 The goal: to help the body heal itself.